Joe O'Cearuill: Career

 Born in Edmonton, London, O'Cearuill started his career at Leyton Orient, playing 27 youth team games in the 2004–05 season, before being released in August 2005.

 He joined Watford as a youth player for the 2005–06 season, but was released in the summer of 2006.
 He was signed by Premier League team Arsenal in July on a professional contract, having impressed after playing in their reserve team towards the end of the season.
 He was an unused substitute for the Arsenal first team on 24 October 2006; a League Cup third round match against West Bromwich Albion.

 He moved to Barnet in August 2007 and made a total of 18 senior appearances for them.

 In January 2008 O'Cearuill joined St Patrick's Athletic.
 He made his competitive debut for St Patrick's on 7 March 2008, in a League of Ireland match against Sligo Rovers.
 O'Cearuill made a total of 3 UEFA Cup appearances with St. Pats.
 He left the club in January 2009.

 He signed for Harlow Town on 17 September 2009, before signing for Boreham Wood on 27 October.

 He signed for Conference National team Forest Green Rovers on 6 November.

 In September 2010, Joe signed for Bishop's Stortford.

 In November 2011 he was playing for Tooting and Mitcham United.

 In August 2012 he signed for Haringey Borough, before joining Isthmian League Premier Division side Enfield Town in January 2013.

 International career

 O'Cearuill was born in England to a Trinidadian father and Irish mother.
 He was called up the Republic of Ireland senior squad for the first time in May 2007 for an end of season tour to the United States, making his senior debut as a substitute against Ecuador on 22 May 2007 at Giants Stadium.
 O'Cearuill then started the subsequent tour game against Bolivia at the Gillette Stadium.

 Personal life

-O'Cearuill's son JJ Gabriel currently plays football at the Manchester United Academy.
+O'Cearuill is the father of footballer JJ Gabriel, who plays for the Manchester United Academy.
+O'Cearuill has been closely involved in his son's football career and has attracted attention for publicly promoting and defending his son on social media.

+In September 2026, amid reports of a breakdown in relations between Gabriel's family and Manchester United, Gabriel and his representatives formally requested the immediate cancellation of his registration with the club.
+O'Cearuill and his son subsequently removed Manchester United-related material from their social-media accounts.